Loading

 How do I know when my ignition coil needs replacing?

-• Inspect the Ignition Coil: Visually inspect the ignition coil for any signs of damage, such as cracks or corrosion.
+• Visual inspection: The mechanic will visually inspect the ignition coil for any signs of damage, such as cracks, burns, or leaks.

 Can I drive with a bad ignition coil?